webmaster442/ultimatedotnetcheatsheet/113-jsonserialization.md

 	* `JsonNamingPolicy.SnakeCaseLower` - `property_name`
 	* `JsonNamingPolicy.SnakeCaseUpper` - `PROPERTY_NAME`

-	Custom values can be set, by implementint the `JsonNamingPolicy` class.
+	Custom values can be set, by implementing the `JsonNamingPolicy` class.

 * `bool IncludeFields`:

-	Gets or sets a value that indicates whether fields are handled during serialization and deserialization.
+	Gets or sets a value that indicates whether fields are handled during serialization and de-serialization.
 The default value is false.

 * `bool IgnoreReadOnlyProperties`:

-	Gets or sets a value that indicates whether null values are ignored during serialization and deserialization.
+	Gets or sets a value that indicates whether null values are ignored during serialization and de-serialization.
 The default value is false.

 * `JsonCommentHandling ReadCommentHandling`:

-	Gets or sets a value that defines how comments are handled during deserialization.
+	Gets or sets a value that defines how comments are handled during de-serialization.

 	Possible values: